 When Tom Sawyer previously served in the Kansas House he worked hard to bring jobs to Wichita.
 And when he found out the state of Kansas was out sourcing call center jobs to India, he offered an amendment in 2004 that put a stop to it!
 Now when you call a state agency, a Kansan will answer the phone.

 Now Tom would like to return to Topeka to help to once again bring more high paying jobs to Wichita.
-He has a 9 point plan to help create more Kansas jobs.
+In 2020 He announced a 9 point plan to help create more Kansas jobs.
+Many of his proposals passed into law this year.
+He is working to get the rest of the plan done.

 Bringing High paying Aircraft Maintenance Jobs to Wichita!